 Last Saturday I went with my friend to visit the famous Camp Nou.
-He was so nervous about it, it was the high point of his visit!
-We took the blue metro to Collblanc and then wondered why there were no signs of the route to the 3rd biggest stadium in the world.
-Finally we asked some people and found it.
+He was so anxious about going as he expressed how this experience would be the high point of his visit!
+We took the blue line in metro to Collblanc and then wondered why there were no signs of the route to the 3rd biggest stadium in the world.
+Finally, we asked some people and found it.

-It was such a big area and firstly we only strolled through this places which are free.
-Then we were so enthusiastic and looked forward to getting inside the football stadium.
-We then paid 17 euro per person to get in and went to pick up the audio guide; which was an additional.
-I would like to know how much they earn with this but anyway we strolled through the whole stadium.
+It was such a big area and firstly, we only strolled through the areas with free access.
+Then, we decided it was time to explore the famed football stadium.
+We then paid 17 euro per person to get in and went to pick up the audio guide; which was an additional expense.

 The Camp Nou

-In the beginning there was a short movie in 3D where you can see the players.
-Also, you can learn much about the stadium and the FC Barcelona.
-As the stadium Camp Nou has been the home of the club since its construction in 1957.
-You can visit the place where the competitors of FC Barcelona come to and have a look at the newsrooms; seating of the press during the play and look at the amazing play field from all of the different viewpoints.
+In the beginning, there was a short 3D film where they showed the teams roster.
+Also, you can learn much about the stadium and the FC Barcelona due to it being home to the club since its construction in 1957.
+You can visit the place where the players of FC Barcelona come to attend the press conferences as well as great views of the field.

-It is a UEFA 5 star rated stadium and has hosted numerous international matches at senior level and UEFA Champions League finals.
+It is a UEFA 5 star rated stadium and has hosted numerous international matches at senior level and champion league finals.
 Camp Nou has also hosted musical performances and other non-football events.
 Artists who have performed at the stadium include: U2, Pink Floyd, Michael Jackson, Madonna and many more.

-It is really worth seeing and in my opinion a great experience when you visit Barcelona.
-The area also hosts a big fan shop with all types of products you can not even imagine.
+It is really worth seeing, and in my opinion, a great experience when visiting Barcelona.
+The area also hosts a big fan shop with all types of products you can purchase to remember your trip to the stadium.
 You’ll have a great day at Camp Nou, without a doubt!

-The Camp Nou is a soccer stadium, located in Barcelona in the district of Les Corts, Spain.
-FC Barcelona is the resident club since its inauguration.
-With a capacity of 99,354 seats, the Camp Nou is the largest stadium in Europe and the twelfth largest in the world.
+Located in Barcelona in the district of Les Corts, Spain, FC Barcelona is the resident club since its inauguration.
+With a capacity of 99,354 seats, Camp Nou is the largest stadium in Europe and the twelfth largest in the world.

-The Camp Nou was built in 1957 in Barcelona.
-After a particularly successful period for FC Barcelona, symbolized by the performances of Hungarian László Kubala.
+Camp Nou was built in after a particularly successful period for FC Barcelona, symbolized by the performances of Hungarian László Kubala.
 It is located in the same district as the former Estadio de los Corts or Camp Vell.
-It took more than three years to build.
-Its initial capacity was 93,000.
+Taking more than three years to build, this complex initially had a capacity of 93,000 spectators.
 It was inaugurated on September 24, 1957 with a solemn mass and the blessing of the stadium by the Archbishop of Barcelona, Monsignor Gregorio Modrego.

 After the changes

-In the years that followed, the Camp Nou saw few changes, except for the increase in it’s capacity to 120,000 seats before the 1982 World Cup and the opening of a club museum in 1984.
+In the years that followed, Camp Nou saw few changes, such as the increase in it’s capacity to 120,000 seats before the 1982 World Cup; as well as the opening of a club museum in 1984.

-Then, in 1993, 1994 and again in 1998, the stadium underwent further renovation work, which enabled it to meet the safety standards set by UEFA in particular.
-The capacity of the stadium reduced to 98,772 seats.
-In 2000, FC Barcelona organized a vote to change the name of the stadium.
+Then, in 1993, 1994 and again in 1998, the stadium underwent further renovation work, which enabled it to meet the safety standards set by UEFA.
+Later, the capacity of the stadium reduced to 98,772 seats.
+Finally, in 2000, FC Barcelona organized a vote to change the name of the stadium.

 The Catalan stadium has the particularity, like some other stadiums in Europe (Goodison Park in Everton for example), of housing a chapel in its bowels.
 Indeed, the place of worship is located right next to the dressing rooms.
-Also, it has the particularity of housing in its center, a statue of Saint Mary of Montserrat.
+Also, at its center, it houses a statue of Saint Mary of Montserrat.
 This is another symbol of the power of the Catalan identity, which can be found even in a chapel.
-Of modern style, it has two colored stained glass windows and can accommodate about fifteen people.
+Creating with modern style, it has two colored stained glass windows and can accommodate about fifteen people.

 - From January to March 18: Monday – Saturday 10:00 am – 6:30 pm; Sunday 10:00 am – 2:30 pm